 A Red Seal Chef who honed his skills at fine restaurants in Vancouver (and abroad), Greg has worked in the hospitality industry for over 15 years.
 Since joining Crescent Spur in 2010 he’s come to enjoy the animated response hungry skiers have to good food—which he refers to as, “seeing forks fly.”
 Greg is committed to creating innovative, nourishing, locally-sourced food.
 This dedication is also seen in Gregor’s Gourmet, his full-service catering company, situated in the Okanagan region.
 In his spare time, Greg experiments with new food ideas, making preserves, hot sauces, and sausages—now available through retailers and online!

 Born in Bella Coola, and raised on Vancouver Island, Anna moved to England at 18.
 She spent several years there, before returning to her West Coast roots.
 She studied Fine Arts at Emily Carr University and has worked in hospitality for over a decade.
 She loves talking about food, wine, and travels.
-In her spare time, Anna can be found hiking the mountains around her home city Vancouver.
+In her spare time, Anna can be found hiking the mountains around her home city Vancouver or travelling the world!
 She is passionate about creating.
 In addition to her painting, Anna is working towards starting her own bakery.
 Anna joined the Crescent Spur family in 2015.

 In addition to the many other professionals at Crescent Spur, 10 dedicated and enthusiastic individuals are hard at work as our lodge crew.
 These folks include our house staff, a bartender, chefs, and additional support staff—all of whom work as a team to ensure guests have the best holiday possible.
 Some lodge staff have worked for us for as many as 7 years.
 Many of them enjoy the outdoors and mountains, and can be seen snowshoeing and cross country skiing around the property.
 They too look forward to staff days in the mountains.